bobbotron/serverlessTest/README.md

 # serverlessTest

-Some files for working through this tutorial.
+This repository is a working copy of the code pertaining to this tutorial.

 https://serverless-stack.com/